yiisoft/yii2/docs/guide/tutorial-i18n.md

 that the user wants to see in their user interface.
 It is usually identified by an ID consisting of a language ID and a region ID.

-For example, the ID `en-US` stands for the locale of English and United States.
+For example, the ID `en-US` stands for the locale of `English and the United States`.

-For consistency, all locale IDs used in Yii applications should be canonicalized to the format of `ll-CC`, where `ll` is a two- or three-letter lowercase language code according to [ISO-639](http://www.loc.gov/standards/iso639-2/) and `CC` is a two-letter country code according to [ISO-3166](http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html).
+For consistency reasons, all locale IDs used in Yii applications should be canonicalized to the format of `ll-CC`, where `ll` is a two- or three-letter lowercase language code according to [ISO-639](http://www.loc.gov/standards/iso639-2/) and `CC` is a two-letter country code according to [ISO-3166](http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html).